 Ultimately, the purpose of upselling and cross selling gets lost on many merchants.
 Focusing on selling more and increasing average customer cart size isn’t always the best or right strategy.
 Instead, you should focus on the customer experience.

 Consider what makes actually makes sense to show your customers at at which point in the purchase lifecycle.
 If you’re not suggesting and showing relevant products, you're going to have poor click through and conversions and ultimately not enhance the customers purchase experience, or your revenues.
+You can use the data from your ecommerce analytics and your loyalty program to understand these nuances.

 There are two other factors you should consider when promoting upsells and cross-sell opportunities to your visitors: